Graphing with ggplot2

 Facet Wrap

-Use facet_wrap() when you want to split up by categorical variable that has lots of values.
+Use facet_wrap() when you want to split up by a categorical variable that has lots of values.

 Let’s study the ages of employees in the various sectors of employment.